Ginsburg Institute for Health Equity at Nemours Children’s Health

 Program Manager

 Claudia Tejada is responsible for developing plans for achieving long and short-term goals for events, programs and projects for the institute.
-She oversees the administration and monitoring of multiple programs, including the Ginsburg Institute Scholars program and various grant initiatives.
+She oversees the administration and monitoring of multiple programs, including the Ginsburg Institute Scholars Program and various grant initiatives.

 Claudia's professional background is built on equity-centric work in pediatric practices, an international medical center and a cancer clinical research facility, where she developed an interest in increasing minority participation in clinical trials.
 Her work in public health, ranging from One Health clinic services to veteran health outreach, is fueled by the drive to always progress.